mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_11-introduction-to-azure-iot-edge.md

     √ container on the IoT Edge module network can connect to IoT Hub MQTT port - OK
     ```

-    If the connection fails, double-check the connection string value in **config.yaml**.
+    If the connection fails, double-check the connection string value in **/etc/aziot/config.toml**.

-### Exercise 5: Add Edge Module to Edge Device
+### Exercise 3: Add Edge Module to Edge Device

 In this exercise, you will add a Simulated Temperature Sensor as a custom IoT Edge Module, and deploy it to run on the IoT Edge Device.

+#### Task 1: Configure module for deployment

 1. If necessary, log in to your Azure portal using your Azure account credentials.